Last Updated on 11 October 2024 by Cycloscope

-A great and flexible itinerary to explore Taiwan, backpacking or cycling.
-Hikes, hot spring, and amazing sceneries of Taiwan north and east coast.
-A blog post about everything you need to know to plan your trip in Taiwan
+A great and flexible itinerary to explore Taiwan, backpacking, or cycling.
+Hikes, hot springs, and amazing sceneries of Taiwan’s north and east coast.
+A blog post about everything you need to know to plan your trip to Taiwan

-Although not big, there’s a lot to see on this island, a 14 days Taiwan itinerary should be enough to have a good panoramic.
-Taiwan is an increasingly popular tourist destination, every year more than 10 million foreigners travel to Taiwan, backpackers, cyclists, hot-spring addicts, and any kind of tourists.
+Although not big, there’s a lot to see on this island, a 14-day Taiwan itinerary should be enough to have a good panoramic.
+Taiwan is an increasingly popular tourist destination, every year more than 10 million foreigners travel to Taiwan, including backpackers, cyclists, hot-spring addicts, and any kind of tourists.

 Backpacking Taiwan is a great way to explore this island, where many travelers come seeking a Chinese atmosphere away from the hassle and difficulties of mainland China.

 There are certainly some great highlights in Taiwan, but we think the best lies in its roads.
-That’s why a road trip of Taiwan, made with you independent means of transport, is surely the way to go.
+That’s why a road trip to Taiwan, made with your independent means of transport, is surely the way to go.

 We indeed rode this itinerary by bicycle, and it took us 14 days to cycle about 600km (we took it really easy).
 Taiwan is meant to be cycled, and the Taiwanese know it, indeed you’ll see dozens of locals traveling the east coast of Taiwan by bike.